Raj94156/Password_Generator/README.md

 nr_symbols = int(input(f"How many symbols would you like?\n"))
 nr_numbers = int(input(f"How many numbers would you like?\n"))

-I HAVE LEARN THIS SO YOU ALSO CAN DO ,PLEASE TRY BEFORE DIRECTLY LOOKING TO MY CODE
+I HAVE LEARN THIS SO YOU ALSO CAN DO ,PLEASE TRY , BEFORE DIRECTLY JUMP IN TO MY CODE